-Screening for persons that have been in contact with Active TB Disease.
-Treatment and case management of persons with Active TB Disease.
+Screening for persons that have been in contact with active TB disease.
+Treatment and case management of persons with either latent TB infection or active TB disease.
+You will be notified if you are part of a contact investigation and should be seen in our clinic.

 - Services available by appointment only.